commaai/comma10k/README.md

 ## How can I help?

-1. Visit the [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1ZKqku0cAyWY0ELY5L2qsKYYYA2AMGbgAn4p53uoT3v8) (request access to edit the spreadsheet if you haven't already) and put your discord username in the "labeller" column for the mask(s) you're working on and change the status to "In Progress" If you're new, please start off with just one so we could leave you feedback.
+1. Visit the [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1ZKqku0cAyWY0ELY5L2qsKYYYA2AMGbgAn4p53uoT3v8/edit#gid=1040545508) (request access to edit the spreadsheet) and put your discord username in the "labeller" column for the mask(s) you'll be working working on and change the status to "In Progress."
+If you're new, please start off with just one so we could leave you feedback.
 Dont want to do too many just to learn you have to redo them because of something done incorrectly.
 2. Spend some time studying already merged masks to see how things are labeled.
 You could use the comma10kviewer web tool to easily do this.
 3. Watch the Beginner Tutorial youtube video below.
 4. Start labelling!
 Useful label tools: